jonboulle/nstack-docs/quick_start/module.rst

 We're going to be concerned with ``nstack.yaml`` and ``service.py``.
-(For a more in-depth look at all these files, refer to :doc:`Module Structure </reference/module_structure>`)
+ For a more in-depth look at all these files, refer to :doc:`Module Structure </reference/module_structure>`

 ``service.py`` is where the business logic of your Python module lives.
-This is just Python as you would normally write it, with a ``Service`` class that contains methods we want to call.
+This is just Python as you would normally write it, with a ``Service`` class that contains the methods we want to call.
 NStack prefills it with a sample method, ``numChars``, that counts the number of characters in some text.

 .. code:: python